top of page

 Artist Statement

 I am a self-taught artist.
-I started out sewing with my mother, a fifth-generation seamstress and descendant of slavery in elementary school.
+I started out sewing with my mother, a fifth-generation seamstress in elementary school.
 I learned quilt making, how to make clothes, weaving and the historical significance of creating and collecting art to Black Americans.
 Our home and other homes we visited utilized Afro Bohemian decor with artwork, masks, statues, plants and things we find reverent in our culture.
 I include these experiences of interior design in my work and play with reoccurring historical themes blending Victorian and American fashion and African design.

 I taught myself how to paint first in oil, before transitioning into acrylic in 2015.
 My focus was always portraiture and I moved toward realism before beginning to cube my portraits and experiment with abstracting them using black line and stitch patterns in marker and by sewing machine.
 I got into collage and chigiri to mimic quilt designs but with a softness different from cut fabric.
 I started weaving hair onto my figures and that led to the marriage of all of my practices.

 I enjoy creating large scale multimedia pieces on canvas.
 I sometimes stretch my canvases and build decorative frames around them and some of my pieces hang as loose tapestries.
 I approach each figure and element like a piece of a quilt.
-I’ve begun doing more multi layered work quilt stitching on elements of the piece and letting the portraiture stand on its own and exploring the textures the paper and fabric create with the paint.
-When there’s paintings within the paintings I freehand with oil bar and ink and layer collage.
-I am fascinated by color theory and the cultural impact of mixing color and design.
+I’ve begun doing more multi layered work quilt stitchin on elements of the iece and lettin the ortraiture stand on its own and exlorin the

 As a curator my focus has been on Black American art both historically and modern/contemporary.
-I’m interesting in assessing the narratives emerging from the experience of Black Americans as we define our culture and identity and gain more opportunities to engage our complex lineage and history.
+I’m interested in assessing the narratives emerging from the experience of Black Americans as we define our culture and identity and gain more opportunities to engage our complex lineage and history.
 I have been studying our use of color and pattern, the influence of Black artist groups on the art market, and the segregation of the fine art community and how Black spaces have continued to provide spaces for artists to thrive and collectors.
 I lean toward portraiture in my curatorial practice as well but appreciate abstracts or still lives with powerful narratives on identity.

 Press